rsdoiel/antennaApp/about.md

   - Linkblog
   - website generator

-date_released: 2025-12-05
+date_released: 2025-12-06
 ---

 About this software
 ===================

-## antennaApp 0.0.18
+## antennaApp 0.0.19

-- Improved text fragment handling
-- Added posts action, this renders a Markdown list of all posts in a collection that have postPath set  and pubDate set
+- Improved posts action, allow for filtering by count and date ranges.
+- renamed "reply" action to  "quote" since that better describes the output from the text fragment.
+- updated the "unpost" command to use with postPath or link to remove posts.

 ### Authors